 By 2021 anyone can use a free online service to arrange stock art into pre-set digital templates and this is now “professional design.”

 There are at least two ways to look at this:

 1. As technology advances, old ways of doing things are replaced, and those invested in old ways must adapt in order to survive the new reality.

 2. Technology will never replace the need for a good idea to drive the project; and without an idea behind it, you’re not a designer, you’re a decorator.

 "Without an idea, you’re not a designer, you’re a decorator."topdog

 As designers, we do need to adapt to the realities of the current market, but I think that means doing more to educate clients on what we offer.
-We know people respond best to ideas, and it’s a constant battle to get clients to value ideas over empty decoration.
+We know people respond best to ideas.
+It’s a constant battle to get clients to value ideas over empty decoration.
+We need to teach them the simple fact that design always follows the idea.
 Sites that confuse decoration for design only make our job more difficult.